Listen to an audio file of this tool.

 Step 4.
 Support Your Child’s/Teen’s Development and Success

-- Model and promote a learning attitude.
+- Promote a learning attitude.
 Be curious about your child/teen and what they are learning.
-The more you model curiosity, the more they will engage in books as well as the world around them.
+The more you model curiosity, the more they will engage in books as well as in the world around them.

 - Talk positively about reading and share your interest in reading.
-Talk with your child/teen about your favorite books and what made you feel connected with the characters.
+Talk with your child/teen about your favorite books and what makes you feel connected with the characters.

 - Coach your child/teen to get more support if needed.
 Encourage them to talk with their teachers to get book recommendations or alternatives.
-Hold firm to the belief that if your child/teen doesn’t like reading, it is because they haven’t found the genre that captivates them.
+Hold firm to the belief that if your child/teen doesn’t like reading, it is because they haven’t found the subjects that captivate them.

 - Stay engaged.
-Read with your child/teen, discuss books regularly, make a plan to read a particular book that also has a movie, watch the movie after reading the book, and compare the stories.
+Read with your child/teen and discuss books regularly.
+Make a plan to read a particular book that also has a movie and watch and compare the movie after reading the book.

 Become aware of your own reactions to reading.
 Be sure that the tone and attitude you bring is one of enjoyment, curiosity, and learning.

 Step 5.
 Recognize Effort and Quality to Foster Motivation